GSP

 Generate CIGAR.
 In PAF, the CIGAR is written to the `cg' custom tag.

 Output the cs tag.
-STR can be either short or long.
-If no STR is given, short is assumed. [none]
+If no argument is given, `short' is set. [none]

 Output the MD tag (see the SAM spec).